-Lexi is one of 255 Pacific Northwest children and teens that CCA’s award-winning Chemo Pal Mentor Program brought the joy of friendship to last year.
-Trained Chemo Pal Mentors devoted 7,436 hours forging and strengthening friendships and family bonds, bringing diversion, fun, and activities to kids during their treatment.
+Asher is one of the 250 Pacific Northwest children and teens CCA’s Chemo Pal® Mentor Program has brought the joy of friendship in the past year.
+Trained Chemo Pal mentors have devoted 5,800 hours forging and strengthening friendships and family bonds, bringing diversion, fun, and activities to kids during their treatment.
 Chemo Pal mentors also give parents a much-needed break to grab a cup of coffee, talk with doctors, or spend time with their other children.

 With your support, we can match even more seriously ill children and teens with compassionate adults who offer supportive relationships throughout treatments.

 Jasmine, or “Jazzy,” may be just three years old, but this sassy little girl is already running the show.
 “One night at the hospital, she got all the other kids out of bed and led them down the hall in an impromptu parade,” laughed her mom Monique.
 “She’s just a natural born leader, I guess.”

 She’s also a natural born fighter.
 Diagnosed with acute myeloid leukemia last year, she’s been battling her cancer with a sunny outlook and the support of her large extended family.
 She’s also gotten a little help from CCA.

 “She loves the MyMusicRx team so much,” said her mom.
 “A lot of times when she’s in pain they’ll come in and sing her to sleep.”

 Thanks to the frequent visits from our MyMusicRx Specialists, Jasmine is learning to play guitar, ukulele, harmonica, drums, and keyboard.
 She also loves to dance, play dress-up, and take rides on her grandpa’s tractor.

 As for her career path, Jazzy already has all that figured out.
 “I want to be a princess!” she proclaimed.
 Long may she reign.